How I Learned To Love My Skin

 ”

 So, what’s my real skin-care routine?
 Self-love.
-I recognise my radical value and repeat it like a mantra whenever I feel blue.
+I recognize my radical value and repeat it like a mantra whenever I feel blue.

 No matter who I am, it is my right to love myself and live as fully and freely as I can.
 My body is me, but it isn't all there is to me.
 It's the vehicle of my experience, and anyone who judges me — including me — on those grounds alone is missing the fuck out.